 Another way to save time would be to set up fast passes for your favorite rides at your favorite parks.
 You can secure up to 3 FastPass+ selections per day book in advance using the My Disney Experience app or at one of the kiosks in the parks.
 For more information on Disney fast pass click here.

 We also recommend booking lunch or dinner reservations in advance especially if you want to eat at a special restaurant at Disney.
-Use the app called Urbanspoon to find best rated restaurants in Orlando, and near the beaches during your stay.
+Use the app called Urbanspoon to find the best-rated restaurants in Orlando, and near the beaches during your stay.

-Enjoy our summer travel hacks, and we hope they’ll give you opportunity to spend more time making memories with your family on your vacation!
+Enjoy our summer in Florida travel hacks, and we hope they’ll give you an opportunity to spend more time making memories with your family on your vacation!

 You and your family will be treated to extended park hours so you can enjoy all of SeaWorld’s rides, shows, attractions and special summer night events!

-Experience Seaworld under the night sky starting June 20 – August 9, 2015!
+Experience Seaworld summer nights in Orlando under the night sky starting June 20 – August 9, 2015!

 - Sea Lions Tonight incorporates comedy starring a sea lion and otter, the famous Clyde and Seamore!
 This program is a laugh-out-loud, fall-down-funny variety show spoofs today’s popular television shows, and even some of SeaWorld’s most popular attractions.